SalimSalimi/VueJsCourse/README.md

 Vue will add the value inside of the array.

+#### RadioButtons handling
+To handle radiobuttons, it's easy.
+We declare a variable and assign it to the radiobutton input *v-model* attribut.
+This will store the value of the radiobutton, and prevent to have multiple choices.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.